Poctol, San Juan, Batangas

 Poctol, officially the Barangay Poctol; Barangay ng Poctol, is one of the 42 barangays of San Juan, Batangas in the Philippines.
 As of 2024, it has a population of 2,983.

 Origin

 According to a legend, a long time ago, this area was a vast expanse of forest.
 Within it flowed a small stream known as Putol na sapa, so named because its origin and endpoint were a mystery to the local people.
 One intriguing aspect was the abundance of fish within its waters.
 During dry spells, the stream would diminish, causing the fish and plants to vanish.
 However, with the return of rainy days, life would once again flourish within its banks.
 As time went on, the name of the place underwent a transformation.
 Putol na sapa became known as POCTOL.

-Barangay Tipas and Barangay Palingowak, both component barangays of San Juan, were once part of Barangay Poctol.
+Barangay Tipas and Barangay Palingowak, both component barangays of San Juan, were once part of Barangay Poctol, which is considered as one of the oldest barrios in the town.

 Geography

 Poctol is bounded on the north by Malaking Ilog and Municipality of Sariaya, to the east by portion of Tayabas Bay and Barangay Catmon, to the south by Barangays Pinagbayanan and Balagbag, and on the west by Barangays Tipas and Palingowak.